mgaman/E32lora_micropython/README.md

 ## 0.2
 Replaced sendMessage by sendTransparentMessage and sendFixedMessage.
 Not 100% necessary but makes life simpler for the user.
 Changed the argument of setAddr() from a tuple to 2 integers.
 This was done to make a consistent interface to sendFixedMessage.
+## 0.3
+Tweaked the use of AUX for signalling end of operation